nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Deleting a customer/employee/supplier

+1. Deleting a customer/employee/supplier while all customers/employees/suppliers are being shown

+   1. Prerequisites: List all persons using the `customer`/`employee`/`supplier` command.
+Multiple people of that person type will be shown in the list.

+   1. Test case: `delete 1`<br>
+      Expected: First contact is deleted from the list.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

+   1. Test case: `delete 0`<br>
+      Expected: Nobody is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.